OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - If OpenSSL certificate pinning is used, you can try [binary patching](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2015/january/bypassing-openssl-certificate-pinning-in-ios-apps/ "Bypassing OpenSSL Certificate Pinning in iOS Apps").
 - Sometimes, the certificate is a file in the application bundle.
 Replacing the certificate with Burp's certificate may be sufficient, but beware of the certificate's SHA sum.
 If it's hardcoded into the binary, you must replace it too!

-It is also possible to bypass SSL Pinning on non-jailbroken devices by using Frida and objection (this also works on jailbroken devices).
-As a prerequisite the iOS app would need to be repackaged and signed, which can be automated through objection (please take note that this can only be done on macOS with Xcode).
-For detailed information please visit the objection GitHub Wiki on [how to repackage](https://github.com/sensepost/objection/wiki/Patching-iOS-Applications "Patching iOS Applications").
-By using the following command in objection you can disable common SSL Pinning implementations:
+It is also possible to bypass SSL Pinning on non-jailbroken devices by using Frida and Objection (this also works on jailbroken devices).
+As a prerequisite the iOS app would need to be repackaged and signed, which can be automated through Objection (please take note that this can only be done on macOS with Xcode).
+For detailed information please visit the Objection GitHub Wiki on [how to repackage](https://github.com/sensepost/objection/wiki/Patching-iOS-Applications "Patching iOS Applications").
+By using the following command in Objection you can disable common SSL Pinning implementations:

 ```shell
 $ ios sslpinning disable